m0nzderr/node-proxying-agent/README.md

 This a Node http agent capable of forward proxying HTTP/HTTPS requests.

 It supports the following:
-* Connect to a proxy with a regular socket or SSL/TLS socket
+* Connect to a proxy with either HTTP or HTTPS
 * Proxying to a remote server using SSL tunneling (via the http CONNECT method)
 * Authenticate with a proxy with Basic authentication
-* Authenticate with a proxy with NTLM authentication (experimental).
-Depends on ``node-ntlm``
+* Authenticate with a proxy with NTLM authentication (beta)

 The agent inherits directly from the ``http.Agent`` Node object so it benefits from all the socket handling goodies that come with it.